brandonstiles1/Mintmo/README.md

 - [ ] Search for transactions within accounts, by account type, and throughout all accounts

 ## Overall Structure

 #### Back end
+The app was built using Ruby on Rails on the back end with a postgreSQL database.
+Back end structure is RESTful and all  the data requests use AJAX and are fulfilled with a JSON API.
+Associations are used to prefetch data in order to minimize SQL queries to the database.

 #### Front end
+The front end is built completely in [React.js][React] and JavaScript and utilizes React's [Flux][Flux] architecture.
+React's virtual DOM allows for lightnight-quick rerendering without requiring new pages to be sent from the server.
+Even modals appear/disappear using React rather than toggling CSS display properties.

 #### Libraries